AlinaWithAFace/biotic-grasp/README.md

 - A config file for users to easily edit in their own control schemes
 - Refactoring because there's a lot of duplicate code
 - Optimizing existing gestures for more consistency
+- Add a video demo showing the various gestures available